Running Programs in the Terminal

 Quickly navigating through our filesystems is just one benefit of using the terminal for programmers.
 We can also quickly run our code inside of the terminal to see the outputs.

 The commands used to run a program in the terminal vary widely based on type of program you want to run.
 However, no matter what language you are coding in, the documentation will include, in some format, ways to run the program in the terminal.

-So far, in repl.it, we have been running our programs by hitting the "Run" button.
-If we type
+So far, in this class, we have been running our programs by typing

 Let’s say there is an error in our program like an infinite loop.
 How then do we get it to stop running so we can go back and fix our code?